 The direct link between regular physical activity and improved brain function and overall health has been well documented by scientific research, and it is something that Nicolas Shilubane, Chairperson of the Ximhungwe Circuit Sports Committee, has seen for himself watching the Dreamfields project in action.
 “Participation in sport, especially team sports like soccer, not only keeps their minds and bodies active but also teaches children life skills which they can then apply in the classroom.
 In our experience, the learners who are the most engaged at school are the same learners who are active in sport.”

 Now approaching its 20th year of operation, the Singita Sabi Sand community development programme helps to build economic independence within local communities; something which is achieved through the generous financial contribution of Singita and our guests, as well as through the funds generated by community visits and the sale of selected items in the Singita Boutique and Gallery.
 Donations are placed in a trust fund and used to support various programmes, which are run in such a way that local knowledge, management skills and a passion for making a difference are brought together for the mutual benefit of all.

 At Singita Sabi Sand, as with all five of the regions in which Singita operates, we work in co-operation with other sponsors, government and non-profit agencies to ensure development needs are met in a co-ordinated manner.
 This approach supports our long-term, broad community development objective, which is to assist communities to thrive, both economically and socially.
 Discover more about the various projects on the go here, and browse the Community category on the blog for the latest updates.

-If you are interested in sponsoring kit or equipment for our local Dreamfields soccer teams, please contact Community Partnership Programme Manager, Susan Horst at Susan.H@singita.com or at +27 21 683 3424.
+If you are interested in sponsoring kit or equipment for our local Dreamfields soccer teams, please contact Singita’s General Manager for Community Partnership Programmes, Susan Horst at Susan.H@singita.com or at +27 21 683 3424.